wilfriedwoivre/azure-resource-graph-queries/queries/network/list-all-subnets/README.md

 ## Description

-This query returns all subnet name for your subscription
+This query returns all subnets name.